-- If the user is an administrator or has the Sheet Assistant permission for the file, then the Control Sheet is visible. - Otherwise, the Control Sheet is hidden.
+- If you are an administrator or you have the Allow Sheet Assistant permission, and you open the document as read/write, then the Control Sheet is visible.
+This behavior is intended to provide report writers with easy access to configuration settings on the Control Sheet. - Otherwise, the Control Sheet is hidden.